Super Mario Bros. (film): Themes

-Sequel webcomic

-In 2013, fansite editors Steven Applebaum and Ryan Hoss teamed with one of the film's original screenwriters, Parker Bennett, on a fanfiction webcomic sequel.
-Development on the sequel began after a 2010 interview in which Bennett admitted the sequel hook was more an homage to the ending of the original Back to the Future and was not a serious indication of a potential continuation.
-However, Applebaum and Hoss later asked Bennett what he would have done if given the opportunity and Bennett provided broad points about the consequences of the first film and the themes that they would have explored.

-The adventure picks up with Mario and Luigi returning to Dinohattan to aid Daisy in defeating mad scientist Wart, the final boss from Super Mario Bros.
-2. "We did heavily discuss the world of the film, from its backstory to the character's motivations", says Applebaum.
-Bennett provided general direction before "[passing] the torch" to Applebaum and Hoss.

 Extended cut

-On June 1, 2021, editor and film restorationist Garrett Gilchrist and members of The Super Mario Bros.
+On June 1, 2021, editor and film preservationist Garrett Gilchrist and members of The Super Mario Bros.
 (Movie) Archive released a "semi-official" restoration of the extended cut of Super Mario Bros.
-The restorationists named it The Morton-Jankel Cut because it was based on an earlier VHS workprint of the film which had been discovered.
+The restorationists named it The Morton-Jankel Cut because it was based on an earlier VHS workprint which had been discovered.
 Gilchrist was hired to get the most out of the low-quality VHS.
 The film is extended by twenty minutes in this cut, with additional scenes including Koopa devolving a technician into slime for the crime of sneezing, Mario's rivalry with the mafia-affiliated Scapelli plumbing company, and an anti-Koopa rap by Spike and Iggy at the Boom Boom Bar, backed up with scantily clad lizard dancers.
 Though the Morton-Jankel Cut was theoretically intended as an official Blu-ray extra, there are no plans for this to happen, and it was leaked to Internet Archive instead.
 The Australian Blu-ray by Umbrella (released October 2021) used a raw edit of the VHS workprint rather than Gilchrist's restoration.

 The "Trust the Fungus – Super Mario Bros.
 30th Anniversary Collector's Edition" was released on Blu-ray by Umbrella Entertainment in 2023.
 This featured deleted scenes and the "Lasagna Workprint" from the same VHS source used previously for the Morton-Jankel Cut, but restored differently for this edition.